adepierre/Botcraft/README.md

 At this point, you should have all the examples compiled and ready to run, the tests performed and the documentation generated.
 Please note that you don't have to clone recursively or download and install the dependencies manually, cmake will automatically take care of these steps based on your build configuration and what is already installed on your machine.
 On Windows with Visual, you can also use cmake-gui and then compile the .sln directly from Visual.
 For a detailed Windows building tutorial, see this [wiki](https://github.com/adepierre/Botcraft/wiki/Detailed-from-source-installation-guide) page.

-You can check [this discussion](https://github.com/adepierre/Botcraft/discussions/45#discussioncomment-1142555) for an example of how to use botcraft with your own code.
+You can use [this template](https://github.com/adepierre/botcraft-project-template) for an example of how to setup a botcraft project.
 In case you need help, you can try to ask on the [community discord server](https://discord.gg/wECVsTbjA9).

 There are several cmake options you can modify:
 - BOTCRAFT_GAME_VERSION [1.XX.X or latest]